Tucker Carlson emerges on Twitter, doesn't mention Fox News

 “The other thing you notice when you take a little time off is how unbelievably stupid most of the debates you see on television are,” he said.
 “They're completely irrelevant.
 They mean nothing.
 In five years we won't even remember we heard them.
 Trust me, as somebody who participated.”

+Some of the Dominion evidence that was publicly revealed showed some offensive remarks by Carlson, including use of a vulgarity to refer to Sidney Powell, the Trump supporter who was pushing bogus election conspiracy theories on Fox and elsewhere.

+A Fox News representative did not comment on the reports or Carlson's reemergence, instead referring to Monday's statement where the company said, “we thank him for his service.”

-He said debates on big topics like war, civil liberties, emerging science, demographic change and corporate power are not permitted by corporate media or political parties.
+Carlson dressed in a suit and tie for his Twitter message.
+While he didn't mention Fox, it was reminiscent of the monologues he delivered on the network for the last six years, talking about “the people in charge” hurting the country.
+Debates on big topics like war, civil liberties, emerging science, demographic change and corporate power are not permitted by corporate media or political parties, he said.

 “Where can you still find Americans saying true things?” he said.
 “There aren't many places left but there are some and that's enough.
 As long as you can hear the words, there is hope.
 See you soon.”